 Brazil is used to being the centre of attention.
 Bossa nova, the beaches, the beautiful game and the beautiful people.
 But even by those standards, these are halcyon days.
-Its political and economic upsurge have placed it at the forefront of emerging nations and, with both the 2014 World Cup and 2016 Olympics coming up fast, it’s about to become the sporting capital of the world.
+Its political and economic upsurge have placed it at the forefront of emerging nations; both the 2014 World Cup and 2016 Olympics helped it become a major player in the world of sports.

 So much for the tourist brochures.
 Brazil is also home to a music scene that’s as thrilling as can be, to some, terrifying.
 Baile funk, also known as funk carioca, was born in some of South America’s most over-populated, crime-ridden slums, beginning life as a Brazilian variant of the Miami bass sound – all earthquaking, booty-shaking 808 dance beats, though with lyrics that often looked beyond Miami’s sex-fixated raps, tackling the full spectrum of life in the favelas, from love to (with some sex-fixated raps thrown in).
 Around the turn of the millennium it spread beyond Brazil, cropping up in the more forward-looking European clubs.